GenX is Not Okay Right Now

 To this day, my daughter and I will square off over absolutely nothing and growl, “LEMME TELL YOU SOMETHIN’, BROTHER!”

-I write about pop culture because, yes, it entertains and distracts us, but also because these icons are among so many who literally shaped the soundtracks and cinematic memories of our most formative years.
+I write about pop culture because, yes, it entertains and distracts us, but also because these icons helped to shape the soundtracks and cinematic memories of our most formative years.

 And now, one by one, they’re disappearing.

 We mourn the persona, but we also mourn who we were at the height of their relevance.
-Our younger selves, sitting cross-legged on shag carpet, cereal or popcorn bowl in hand, in front of our screens, believing our icons would always be there.
+Our younger selves, sitting cross-legged on shag carpet, cereal or popcorn bowl in hand, staring at screens and believing our icons would always be there.

 That's why it hurts so much when they leave us.
 It reminds us that time isn't waiting for us, either.

-They don’t call us the Forgotten Generation for nothing, after all.
+They don’t call us the Forgotten Generation for nothing.

-We were taught to self-sooth (and self-parent if you were a latchkey kid) and stay out of the way while having a front-row seat to every cultural collapse from AIDS to Enron.
+We were taught to self-sooth (and often self-parent) and to stay out of the way while having a front-row seat to every cultural collapse from AIDS to Enron and everything in between.
+We learned early how to take the blows without making a scene.

-And now, here we are, burying friends, fighting burnout, and trying not to examine our own mortality too closely.
+And now, here we are, burying friends, fighting burnout, and doing our best not to examine our own mortality too closely.

 That’s what this week feels like.